owj0421/DeepFashion/README.md

 </div>

 **Notes**
- - The model implementation is based on the above papers, but there may be other parts of it.
+ - Implementation is based on the above papers, but there may be differents.
- - In the test environment, for fairness, the embedding size was fixed at **32**, and **only images** were used.
+ - In the test, for fairness, the embedding size was fixed at **32**, and **only images** were used.
- - Learning was conducted with **online mining batch-all method**.
  - Only the models studied for the purpose of **retrieval** were developed, so the prediction-based models(SCE-Net, Outfit-Transformer etc) were not implemented.